Scientists reveal first image ever made of a black hole

 “We have seen what we thought was unseeable.
 We have seen and taken a picture of a black hole.
 Here it is,” said Sheperd Doeleman of Harvard.

+University of Waterloo physicist Avery Broderick, a co-discoverer, declared: “Science fiction has become science fact.”

-Jessica Dempsey, a co-discoverer and deputy director of the East Asian Observatory in Hawaii, said that when she first saw the image, taken two years ago, it reminded her of the powerful flaming Eye of Sauron from the “Lord of the Rings” trilogy.
+In fact, Jessica Dempsey, a co-discoverer and deputy director of the East Asian Observatory in Hawaii, said the fiery circle reminded her of the flaming Eye of Sauron from the “Lord of the Rings” trilogy.

 Unlike smaller black holes that come from collapsed stars, supermassive black holes are mysterious in origin.
 Situated at the center of most galaxies, including ours, they are so dense that nothing, not even light, can escape their gravitational pull.
-This one’s “event horizon” — the point of no return around it, where light and matter begin to fall inexorably into the abyss — is as big as our entire solar system.
+This one’s “event horizon” — the precipice, or point of no return, where light and matter begin to fall inexorably into the hole — is as big as our entire solar system.

-Three years ago, scientists using a massive and intricate observing system heard the sound of two much smaller black holes merging to create a gravitational wave, as Albert Einstein predicted.
-The new image, published in the Astrophysical Journal Letters and announced around the world in several news conferences, adds light to that sound.
+Three years ago, scientists using an extraordinarily sensitive observing system heard the sound of two much smaller black holes merging to create a gravitational wave, as Albert Einstein predicted.
+The new image, published in the Astrophysical Journal Letters and announced around the world, adds light to that sound.

 Outside scientists suggested the achievement could be worthy of a Nobel Prize, just like the gravitational wave discovery.

-While much around a black hole falls into a death spiral and is never to be seen again, the new image captures “lucky gas and dust” circling at just far enough to be safe and seen millions of years later on Earth, Dempsey said.
+While much of the matter around a black hole falls into a death spiral, never to be seen again, the new image captures gas and dust that is lucky to be circling just far enough to be safe and to be seen millions of years later on Earth.

 Taken over four days when astronomers had “to have the perfect weather all across the world and literally all the stars had to align,” the image helps confirm Einstein’s general relativity theory, Dempsey said.
 Einstein a century ago even predicted the symmetrical shape that scientists just found, she said.

-“It’s circular, but on one side the light is brighter,” Dempsey said.
-That’s because that light is approaching Earth.

-The measurements are taken at a wavelength the human eye cannot see, so the astronomers added color to the image.
-They chose “exquisite gold because this light is so hot,” Dempsey said.
-“Making it these warm gold and oranges makes sense.”
+The measurements were taken at a wavelength the human eye cannot see, so the astronomers added color to the image, choosing gold and orange because the light is so hot.

-What the image shows is gas heated to millions of degrees by the friction of ever-stronger gravity, scientists said.
-And that gravity creates a funhouse effect where you see light from both behind the black hole and behind you as the light curves and circles around the black hole itself, said astronomer Avi Loeb, director of the Black Hole Initiative at Harvard.
-(The lead scientists in the discovery are from Harvard, but Loeb was not involved.)
+What the image shows is gas heated to millions of degrees by the friction of ever-stronger gravity.
+That gravity creates a funhouse effect where you see light from both behind the black hole and behind you as the light curves and circles around the black hole itself.

 The project cost $50 million to $60 million, with $26 million of that coming from the National Science Foundation.